Global Imagination makes the Magic Planet® digital video

 they’re watching the Magic Planet floating in space.

-The new Dual HD is offered with a wide range of Magic Planet spheres – starting with the stunning 3’ (91cm) sphere to the larger-than-life, inflatable Magic Planet PufferSphere.
+The Dual HD is offered with a wide range of Magic Planet spheres, starting with the stunning 3' (91cm) sphere.
 The system uses two HD projectors; however it's driven by a single computer making it both cost effective and easy to maintain.
-To learn more about our Dual HD Magic Planet see our recent announcement here.

 Daily operation of the Magic Planet is easy – it can be handled by almost anyone.
 Customers typically leave the software or media server running 24/7, and merely have someone turn the projector on and off daily.
 As far as operation costs, as with any projector, the bulb needs to be replaced about every 1,500 - 2,000 hrs (depending upon the particular projector), so operational costs are minimal.
 Magic Planet globes are made of a durable materials that can be cleaned with soap and water.